Lena-Kalmikov/Bookstore-Catalogue-Website/README.md

-## Website - Bookstore Catalogue
+## Bookstore Catalogue Website

 The goal of this project was to create a website for a bookstore catalogue using ASP.NET Core with MVC architecture.

 - Back-end: C#.
-- Front-end: Java Script, HTML, CSS (using bootstrap).
+- Front-end: JavaScript, HTML, CSS (using bootstrap).
-- Data base: SQL.
+- Data base: MSSQL.

 Application:
 1. Home page: See the two most popular books in the store – popularity is based on the number of comments per book.